-Warmer ocean atmospheric temperatures also played a strong role in Hurricane Dorian’s slow movement in 2019, when it stalled over the Bahamas for more than a day and at one point slowed to just 1.2 miles per hour.
-The duration of the storm and warm ocean temperatures contributed to significant rainfall, totaling 36 inches.
+Warmer ocean-atmospheric temperatures also played a strong role in Hurricane Dorian’s slow movement in 2019, when it stalled over the Bahamas for more than a day and at one point slowed to just 1.2 miles per hour.
+The storm's duration and warm ocean temperatures contributed to significant rainfall, totaling 36 inches.

 - Flood Model Methodology - Calculating property-level risk

 - What is urban flooding? - Visit Risk Factor to check your risk

 - Flood Factor probabilities - The likelihood of water reaching a home